aprell/aprell.github.io/source/_posts/2015-08-20-dependent-types-in-haskell.markdown

 It looks like GHC is getting closer to supporting dependent types with a patch that [eliminates the distinction between types and kinds][1].
 What is a dependent type?
-Perhaps the most accessible introduction I've seen so far is a recently updated article on the merits of programming with (almost) dependent
+The most accessible introduction I've found is an article called [Approximate Dependent-Type Programming][2]:
-types: [Approximate Dependent-Type Programming][2]

 <!--more-->